 Difficulty Level: Easy to Moderate Time Required: 2-3 hours Distance: 2.85 kms

-Bukit Timah Summit, known to be the highest natural point in Singapore, is a hilly region with a temperature cooler than the rest of the City-state, probably the reason why Bukit Timah Nature Reserve has proved to be the most sought-after place amongst Singaporean hikers.
-The trail consists of steep slopes which can prove to be challenging for a few.
+Bukit Timah Summit, known to be the highest natural point in Singapore, is a hilly region with a temperature cooler than the rest of the City-state, which is probably the reason why Bukit Timah Nature Reserve has proved to be the most sought-after place amongst Singaporean hikers.
+The trail consists of steep slopes that can be challenging for a few.

-An ecological site renowned worldwide, Sungei Buloh Wetland place serves to be a retreat for nature lovers.
+An ecological site renowned worldwide, Sungei Buloh Wetland place serves as a retreat for nature lovers.
 Experience the stunning natural wildlife and an increased chance of bird sightings, watching them migrating to Australia during the peak seasons if you can take a day off from the chaotic life and want to know what the age-old method of harvesting prawns in the tide seems like.
-The natural beauty of Sungei Buloh, coupled with the serene environment, makes it a good trail for hiking in Singapore.
+Sungei Buloh's natural beauty and serene environment make it a good trail for hiking in Singapore.

 Mount Faber, formerly 'Telok Blangah Hill', is located in the Central region of Singapore and is one of the parks connected through the Southern Ridges.
 The tower on Mount Faber forms a part of the cable car system connecting HarbourFront and Sentosa, offering a panoramic view of HarbourFront.
-The highlight includes the reservoir which was known to be a source of water provision for Singapore city back in 1905, presently with its surrounding rustic-raw landscape, slippery tracks covered with overgrown bushes which definitely adds fun to hiking here.
+The highlight includes the reservoir, which was known to be a source of water provision for Singapore city back in 1905, presently with its surrounding rustic-raw landscape and slippery tracks covered with overgrown bushes, which definitely adds fun to hiking here.

 An easy hike for everyone who is a nature lover or just seeking an escape from the monotony of life, Upper Peirce Reservoir is the one-stop to relax in the lap of nature.
 Away from the hustle and bustle of the city along Old Upper Thomson Road, the Upper Peirce Reservoir offers tranquil lake-side trails and forested areas.
 One can enjoy strolling along with the lake and encounter monkeys and long-tailed macaques lazing around.
-A must-visit for history buffs too, the Reservoir is the fourth oldest in Singapore and has significant and intriguing history relevant to it.
+A must-visit for history buffs, the Reservoir is the fourth oldest in Singapore and has a significant and intriguing history.

-An amalgamation of jungle terrains, steep slopes, and varied flora and fauna, Chestnut Park located at the eastern end of Chestnut Avenue near Bukit Timah and Bukit Panjang provides for an adventurous hike.
-This hiking trail in Singapore winds into densely forested areas, filled with exotic flora and fauna.
-Also, there are markers at every 100 meters which lets the hikers keep a track of how much they have walked so far.
+An amalgamation of jungle terrains, steep slopes, and varied flora and fauna, Chestnut Park, located at the eastern end of Chestnut Avenue near Bukit Timah and Bukit Panjang, provides for an adventurous hike.
+This hiking trail in Singapore winds into densely forested areas filled with exotic flora and fauna.
+Also, there are markers at every 100 meters, which lets the hikers keep track of how much they have walked so far.
 While the Northern loop of the trail is an easy walk with little slopes and rugged pathways, the Southern loop is a challenging one with varying terrains and winding slopes.

 Difficulty Level: Moderate to Difficult Time Required: 1-3 hours Distance: 3.5 km

-Alternatively known as 'Pulau Serangoon', Coney Island is located off the north-eastern coast of Singapore and is one of best hiking trails in Singapore.
-Coney Island Park is home to a wide range of habitats including coastal areas, mangrove swamps as well as grasslands.
-The land here is undeveloped with a rustic environment offering a stark beauty making the experience one of a kind for any visitor.
+Alternatively known as 'Pulau Serangoon', Coney Island is located off the north-eastern coast of Singapore and is one of the best hiking trails in Singapore.
+Coney Island Park is home to a wide range of habitats including coastal areas, mangrove swamps, and grasslands.
+The land here is undeveloped, with a rustic environment offering a stark beauty, making the experience one of a kind for any visitor.

 Difficulty Level: Easy-Moderate Park Opening Hours: 7:00 AM - 7:00 PM

-This trail is perfect for an adventurous soul looking for a jungle hiking experience in Singapore.
+This trail is perfect for an adventurous soul seeking a jungle hiking experience in Singapore.
 The park is isolated from the busy city life and its annoyances and makes anyone feel like an experienced hiker because of the moderate difficulty and inconsistency in paths.
-A trip to Dairy Farm without visiting the 'Wallace Trail' is certainly incomplete and one can definitely feel a sense of tranquillity at the end of the park where lies 'Singapore Quarry Park' - an ideal spot for the rock-climbing enthusiasts and photographers.
+A trip to Dairy Farm without visiting the 'Wallace Trail' is certainly incomplete, and one can definitely feel a sense of tranquillity at the end of the park where lies 'Singapore Quarry Park' - an ideal spot for rock-climbing enthusiasts and photographers.

 Difficulty Level: Easy-Moderate Time Required: 2-3 Hours

-Coast-to-Coast trail, a 36 km long trail stretching from Jurong Lake Gardens to Coney Island Park is curated to offer a close view of the various beautiful nature parks of Singapore.
-It serves as a connector between the various 18 green natural parks with over 10 checkpoints spaced out along the trail.
-There is a mobile app for C2C to ease the experience for the park goers as it helps them navigate between the checkpoints easily as well as look for park amenities.
+The coast-to-coast trail, a 36 km long trail stretching from Jurong Lake Gardens to Coney Island Park, is curated to offer a close view of Singapore's various beautiful nature parks.
+It connects the various 18 green natural parks with over ten checkpoints spaced out along the trail.
+There is a mobile app for C2C to ease the experience for the park goers as it helps them navigate between the checkpoints easily and look for park amenities.

 Difficulty Level: Easy to Moderate Time Required: 1 day Distance: 36 km

-Along the southern coast of Singapore is the Labrador Natural Reserve featuring nature trails, natural habitats, and a seafront promenade which provides a perfect package for hiking in Singapore.
+Along the southern coast of Singapore is the Labrador Natural Reserve, which features nature trails, natural habitats, and a seafront promenade, which provides a perfect package for hiking in Singapore.
 This natural, paved, and forested trail is a paradise for bird watchers and wildlife lovers.
-History buffs can be on the lookout to find historical artifacts such as the series of tunnels built by the British army during the war.
-The hike is beginner-friendly and popular among avid photographers and fitness enthusiasts too.
+History buffs can be on the lookout to find historical artifacts, such as the series of tunnels built by the British army during the war.
+The hike is beginner-friendly and popular among avid photographers and fitness enthusiasts, too.

-Ever since the newspapers published the rediscovery of an abandoned reservoir, Keppel Hill Reservoir became the talk of the city and also a popular trail for hiking in Singapore.
-Located off Telok Blangah Road, the Keppel Hill Reservoir Trek is one of those less commercialized walking trails, with limited signages and directions.
-It is an abandoned and haunted reservoir which is just a remnant of a large, old swimming pool.
-The man-made trail has narrow steps, a decrepit structure, partial diving boards, concrete steps, a shower area and leads into tall grasses and banana trees all of which make for an eerie experience.
+Ever since the newspapers published the rediscovery of an abandoned reservoir, Keppel Hill Reservoir became the talk of the city and a popular hiking trail in Singapore.
+Located off Telok Blangah Road, the Keppel Hill Reservoir Trek is a less commercialized walking trail with limited signages and directions.
+It is an abandoned and haunted reservoir, which is just a remnant of a large, old swimming pool.
+The man-made trail has narrow steps, a decrepit structure, partial diving boards, concrete steps, and a shower area and leads into tall grasses and banana trees, all of which make for an eerie experience.

 Difficulty Level: Moderate to high Time Required: 4 hours